We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 How we chose the best winter jackets

 When choosing the best winter jacket for you, the most important thing to consider is climate, followed closely by activity.
 You’ll likely have to choose between a casual or performance coat.
 Casual winter clothing is designed for errands, walks about town, or keeping warm during your commute to work.
 These coats might be a bit heavier, but they are super warm and crafted with style and silhouette in mind.
 A performance jacket is designed for athletic activities like hiking, running, or cycling.
 They are lightweight and will provide increased mobility while protecting for long periods in the cold.
-For example, if you live in a super snowy place and need a jacket that’s suitable for a long hike, you’ll need a waterproof model that is well insulated with a lightweight fill to keep you warm without dragging you down.
-If you live in a city that suffers from cold winds, a versatile jacket with a sleek shell and fur-lined hood is a stylish way to stay warm and keep the wind out of your eyes.
+For example, if you live in a super snowy place and need a jacket suitable for a long hike, you’ll need a well-insulated waterproof model with a lightweight fill to keep you warm without dragging you down.
+If you live in a city with cold winds, a versatile jacket with a sleek shell and fur-lined hood is a stylish way to stay warm and keep the wind out of your eyes.

 The best winter jackets: Reviews & Recommendations